-I went to the local community college at night to study Architecture, Construction Tech., Microsoft Office and QuickBooks pro, Real Estate Practice and Small Business Management.
+I went to the Lake County college at night to study Architecture, Construction Tech., Microsoft Office and QuickBooks pro, Real Estate Practice and Small Business Management.

-I also followed opportunity and excepted a few offers to work for prominent north shore contractors such as Traditional Concepts, Page Builders and Chicago's oldest union cabinet shop, Dettmers.
+In the early years I also followed opportunity to work with prominent north shore contractors such as Traditional Concepts, Page Builders and Chicago's oldest union cabinet shop, Dettmers.

 They offered a way for me to work on larger projects and learn many things about the Union way, high end project management and office politics.

-But I always maintained my cabinetry business on the side which kept me busy during slow times, like we have now.
+But I always maintained my remodeling/cabinetry business which kept me busy on weekends and during slow times, like we have now.

 We avoided huge overhead costs with our in home office and small cabinet shop.
-We financed our own jobs and stayed manageable with only 4 - 8 men.
-The rest of the crew are sub contractors, some we've known for over 23 years.
+We never borrowed money and stayed manageable with only 4 - 8 men.
+The rest of the crew are sub contractors, some we've known for over 26 years.

 I have been fortunate to work mostly in Lake Forest and Lake bluff IL, one of the wealthiest towns in America.
 The people here are very nice and appreciate good quality work.
 Most of my clients know each other.
 I prefer to work with references only but enjoy meeting new people to see if we are a good fit.

 We are mostly a kitchen and bath remodeler these days.
 We handle everything including design service and 3D drawings.
-We provide and install Plato Cabinetry or we will build custom built ins such as: paneled libraries, mantles, home theaters, wine rooms, organizer closets and pantries for clients and Architects.
+We provide and install Plato Cabinetry or we can build custom built ins such as: paneled libraries, mantles, home theaters, wine rooms, organizer closets and pantries for clients and Architects.